-Slave_IO_State: The current status of the slave.
-See Section 8.14.4, “Replication Slave I/O Thread States”, and Section 8.14.5, “Replication Slave SQL Thread States”, for more information.
+Replica_IO_State: The current status of the replica.
+See Section 8.14.5, “Replication I/O (Receiver) Thread States”, and Section 8.14.6, “Replication SQL Thread States”, for more information.

 Yesunless you have not yet started replication or have explicitly stopped it with

-Last_SQL_Error: The last errors registered by the I/O and SQL threads when processing the relay log.
+Last_SQL_Error: The last errors registered by the I/O (receiver) and SQL (applier) threads when processing the relay log.
 Ideally these should be blank, indicating no errors.